 Harmful thinking confuses abstractions with the objects or reality from which they have been abstracted.
 In contrast, healthy and healing thinking is based on an awareness of abstraction, an awareness of the non-identity of map and territory, word and object, word and reality.

 One might find these extensional devices contrived or awkward.
 Of course, one does not need them, if one remains always aware of abstraction.
-But who, except perhaps some rare individuals, can claim to retain always awareness of abstraction.
+But who, except perhaps some rare individuals, can claim to retain always an awareness of abstraction.